Consensys/doc.rollups/docs/Concepts/Partially-Anonymous-Rollups.md

 # Partially anonymous rollups

-Sumo implements partially anonymous rollups which preserve some of the privacy properties of [anonymous rollups], without requiring users to create zero knowledge proofs, and operators to generate recursive proofs.
+Sumo implements partially anonymous rollups which preserve some of the privacy properties of [anonymous rollups], without requiring users to create zero knowledge proofs, or operators to generate recursive proofs.

 Partial anonymity makes communication between users and operators transparent, allowing operators